liuyuchenzh/y-not/README.md

 > Yes, lack of event system make it hard to scale when things get complicated.
 But do notice y-not _does not_ target for such scenario.
 Use React, Vue, Angular or other amazing frameworks instead.

+> Extra attention: if the component initially return an empty string, or change the tagName of the containing element during its life cycle, `ref` will lose its functionality, which means using `addEventListener` directly on `this.ref` will break.

 ### Hooks

 ```js